"Functional Wooden Artwork Through Inspirational Design"

 Welcome and thank you for visiting my web site.
 I attribute my interest in woodworking to my father, a building contractor, with “old school” German skills and work ethics.
 At a very early age I learned wood working skills that I use today.
 Getting to use Dad’s home made wood lathe was always a special treat.
 Additionally, I believe that my love of art has had a lot to do with my Mother who was an avid painter, primarily with water-colors and never saw a craft she couldn’t master.
 In fact, up until her passing at age 94, she was still hand weaving Pine Needle Baskets and painting water color greeting cards.

 After retiring from 30 years in the retail business, I moved to Pine Valley, AZ., a small valley about 10 miles East of Sedona, and built my own home.
 With prodding from family and friends, I began working with wood again, as a “hobby”, primarily as an appeasement to my 4 daughters, to discourage them from shipping me off to a “senior center”, because I was too “inactive”.
 Working with mostly local wood types, Mesquite & Manzanita, I have evolved my hobby into a full time business.
 After developing techniques for inlaying, I began using Turquoise in all of my work and now produce an array of kitchen cutting boards, kitchen utensils, wooden bowls and small tables, all hand crafted out of hardwoods and all enhanced with Turquoise Inlay work.
-In May of 2010 I purchased a fixer-upper with 2 acres in the rural community of Jamul, CA.(eastern San Diego County) and moved back to my "roots" and to be closer to family.
+To update, I am now residing in Las Cruces, NM., having moved here after re-conneting with an old high school classmate.

 My primary choice of wood is Mesquite.
 The Mesquite Tree is native to many southwestern states and is found as far south as Argentina.
 Native Americans relied on the mesquite pod as a dietary staple from which they made tea, syrup and a ground meal called “Pinole.”
 They also used the bark for basketry, fabrics and medicine.
 The wood is very dense, almost twice as hard as oak and more than twice as hard as walnut, and is one of the most stable woods in the world.
 This quality gives it a superior ability to withstand denting, scratching, and normal wear.
 Because Mesquite is much more dense than other hardwoods, it also has a much higher resistance to shrinking and swelling.
 Due to these traits, Mesquite cutting boards used in commercial kitchen and washed repeatedly in dishwashers retain their integrity for a lifetime with no checking, splitting, or warping.
-The Mesquite I use is either from Sonora, Mexico, or Argentina.
-The most noticeable difference between the two is that Sonora Mesquite is usually fairly dark in color, where as the Argentine Mesquite will appear a little more reddish in color.
+The Mesquite I use comes from AZ., Texas, Argentina & Sonora, Mexico.
 I also do some work with American hardwoods such as; Maple, Cherry & Black Walnut.
 All very poplar woods for cutting boards and ones that show off the turquoise inlay very nicely.

 The turquoise I use comes from the famous “Sleeping Beauty Turquoise Mine,” near Globe, AZ.
 Known for it’s even “turquoise blue" color, it is highly prized by silversmiths and artisans and is a favorite of the Zuni Pueblo silversmiths for use in making their fabulous “petite point” jewelry.